Accreditation as Psychotherapist for those who are already UKAHPP Accredited Psychotherapeutic Counsellors

 For those for whom online application is not possible a copy of the form may be obtained from the UKAHPP administrator and NINE photocopies of the application must be submitted.

-Applicants whose written submission is satisfactory will be invited to interview with two members of the UKAHPP Membership and Accreditation Committee.
-Any particular aspects that the Membership and Accreditation Committee would like to explore further will be notified to the applicant in advance.
+Applicants whose written submission is satisfactory will be invited to interview with two members of the UKAHPP Accreditation Committee.
+Any particular aspects that the Accreditation Committee would like to explore further will be notified to the applicant in advance.